TEXT-Britain says Fox bid for Sky gives Murdoch too much power over news

-LONDON, June 29 Britain intends to refer Rupert Murdoch's takeover of Sky to a full investigation because the deal raises concerns about the amount of influence the media mogul would wield.
+LONDON, June 29 (Reuters) - Britain intends to refer Rupert Murdoch's takeover of Sky to a full investigation because the deal raises concerns about the amount of influence the media mogul would wield.

 Below is Culture Secretary Karen Bradley's statement to parliament, lightly abridged.